odapg/LaTeXOutline/README.md

    Click on a section's *bullet* in the LaTeXOutline tab to copy the section's corresponding label in the clipboard.
 A message is given in the status bar below to indicate if this label has been found.

-### Remark
+### Remarks

+- Sections and labels numbering in the outline relies on the `.aux` file and consequently does not work when it is erased.
-Gathering environment names takes some time and is performed in the background.
+- Gathering environment names may take some time and is performed in the background.
 As a result, they may appear slightly later in the outline (when the corresponding setting is enabled).

 ### Known issues

 - LaTeXOutline does not work with multiple-files LaTeX projects.
 The commands `\input{other.tex}` are not taken into account.
-- Section numbering does not work with the use of the `cleveref` package or the `\texorpdfstring` command in a section.
+- Section numbering does not work with the use of the `cleveref` package.
 It is likely that many packages interfering with the `.aux` file can create issues as well.
 - Spaces or parentheses in labels are not recognized in ST's symbols list and therefore not by LaTeXOutline either.

 ### License